-With inventories low and the housing market moving fast, it’s important to thoroughly prepare before conducting your search.
 Doing your homework in advance of your actual house hunt can help you get ready for the opportunities and challenges that come with this type of housing market.
 Before you scan for upcoming open houses or set up MLS alerts on your smartphone, remember that your Johnson Financial Group loan officer is here to help you at every stage of your search.
 Steve Greiff, SVP, Director of Mortgage, shares some common questions and answers to help you navigate the homebuying process.

 Should I get pre-approved?

-Most real estate and mortgage professionals will tell you that pre-approval is vital in today’s competitive housing market – some even require it before working with you on an offer to purchase.
+Most real estate and mortgage professionals will tell you that pre-approval is vital in today’s housing market – some even require it before working with you on an offer to purchase.
 Our Johnson Financial Group mortgage loan officers will assist you with your loan application so you can conduct your home search with confidence.
 It’s important that you seek pre-approval – not just pre-qualification.
 The difference can be critical.
 Getting pre-qualified requires that you supply a lender with basic information including debt, income and assets.
 Pre-qualification does not include an analysis of your credit report or your actual ability to purchase a home.
 If you find a home you want to buy, or enter a bidding war with other buyers, having financing in place could give you an advantage with the seller.

 Should I use a Real Estate Professional?

 A real estate professional who knows the market and your desired location can save you time and money.
-With current inventories low and well-priced homes sometimes selling in hours or days, house hunters may opt to hire a buyer’s agent.
+With current inventories low and well-priced homes sometimes selling quickly, house hunters may opt to hire a buyer’s agent.
 Such agents are legally bound to work on their clients’ behalf, compared with a listing agent, who has a fiduciary responsibility only to the seller.
 If you decide to hire a buyer’s agent, interview several, check their qualifications and choose one you believe you can trust.
 Your agent can line up potential homes based on your preferences and price range, negotiate your purchase and help make sure you don’t pay too much for a home.
 They also get advance notice of new listings, giving you an opportunity to tour a home before others who are searching on their own.
 If you go it alone and find a home, especially one that is offered for sale privately by its owner, consult a trusted advisor, likely an attorney with expertise in real estate, to protect your interests and make sure the transaction is carried out properly.